What Film and Video Editors and Camera Operators Do

 The following are examples of types of camera operators:

 Studio camera operators work in a broadcast studio and videotape their subjects from a fixed position.
 There may be one or several cameras in use at a time.
 Operators normally follow directions that give the order of the shots.
 They often have time to practice camera movements before shooting begins.
 If they are shooting a live event, they must be able to make adjustments at a moment’s notice and follow the instructions of the show’s director.
+The use of robotic cameras is common among studio camera operators, and one operator may control several cameras at once.

 Cinematographers may use stationary cameras that shoot whatever passes in front of them, or they may use a camera mounted on a track and move around the action.
-Some cinematographers sit on cranes to film and action scene; others carry the camera on their shoulder while they move around the action.
+Some cinematographers sit on cranes to film an action scene; others carry the camera on their shoulder while they move around the action.

 Some cinematographers specialize in filming cartoons or special effects.
+For information about a career in animation, see multimedia artists and animators.

 Many videographers run their own business or do freelance work.
 They may submit bids, write contracts, and get permission to shoot on locations that may not be open to the public.
 They also get copyright protection for their work and keep financial records.

-Many editors and camera operators, particularly videographers, put their creative work online.
+Many editors and camera operators, but particularly videographers, put their creative work online.
 If it becomes popular, they gain more recognition, which can lead to future employment or freelance opportunities.